orbeon/orbeon-forms-doc/form-builder/validation.md

 Optionally, it is possible to annotate the XML data submitted with error, warning or informational messages.
 See [Buttons and Processes](../form-runner/advanced/buttons-and-processes/README.md) for more information.

+## Using an external validation service

+You can validate a field using an external validation service as follows:

+1. In your form, you'll want to have:
+    - (a) the field you want to validate,
+    - (b) a [hidden field](../form-runner/component/hidden.md) used to store the result from the validation.
+2. You create (c) an HTTP Service for your validation service
+3. You create an action, which, when the value of the field you want to validate (a) changes, calls the service (c), passing the value of the field (a), and stores the result from the validation in the hidden field (b).
+That result is typically be a boolean, `true` if valid, and `false` if invalid.
+4. In the Control Settings for the field you want to validate (a), in the Validations and Alerts tab, you use a formula to declare that the field is valid only of the value of the hidden field (b) is `true`.

 ## See also

 - [Better formulas with XPath type annotations](https://blog.orbeon.com/2013/01/better-formulas-with-xpath-type.html)